Donations keep the wheels turning

 WORTH SAVING’ – THE KWVR SUPPORT APPEAL

-However choppy waters lie ahead and we will continue to need your support well into the future and, for that reason, our ‘Worth Saving’ appeal will remain open for your donations to the Keighley & Worth Valley Railway.
+Plans are now well advanced to reopen to passengers on the 17th April in line with the Government’s Roadmap to Recovery but with reduced income anticipated through much of 2021, choppy waters lie ahead and we will continue to need your support well into the future and, for that reason, our ‘Worth Saving’ appeal remains open for your donations to the Keighley & Worth Valley Railway.